tedneward/ProfBlog/content/manager-tips/index.md

 * ["The Absentee Manager"](./absentee-manager.html): "What manager?"
 * ["The Bomb Manager"](./bomb-manager.html): "We need to toss it all and start over."
 * ["The C-Buddy Manager"](./c-buddy-manager.html): "Hey all, this is my buddy Tony, and he's going to be taking over the team as a favor to me."
+* ["The Flagpole Manager"](./flagpole-manager.html): "I don't want to make any sort of decision, ever, so I'm going to pass this up the flagpole"
 * ["The Funnel Manager"](./funnel-manager.html): "Wait until you hear what my boss told me today!"
 * ["The Hammer Manager"](./hammer-manager.html): "I only know how to use a hammer, so I'm going to hammer away with it"
 * ["The Headless Chicken Manager"](./hlc-manager.html): "OMG OMG OMG I don't know what to do OMG OMG OMG"